backbeam/backbeam-server/README.md

 ## What does it support?

-Both backbeam.io and backbeam-shed provide the following features
+Both backbeam.io and `backbeam-server` provide the following features

 - Database
 - REST API (with Open Source SDKs for iOS, Android and JavaScript)